IT Administrator Visa Sponsorship Jobs in Maryland

 - Gather and record success criteria for implementation.

-- Gather data for budget estimates, scope, resource, and implementation time estimates.
+- Gather data for budget estimates, scope, resource and implementation time estimates.

-- Assist in prioritization process.
+- Develop the prioritization process.

-- Other duties as assigned.
+Other duties as assigned.

-In addition to the duties described above
+In addition to the duties described above:

 MINIMUM QUALIFICATIONS